legendu-net/docker-jupyterhub-ds/readme.md

     -v /home:/home_host \
     dclong/jupyterhub-ds
 ```
-The following command does the same as the above one
+The following command (only works on Linux) does the same as the above one
 except that it limits the use of CPU and memory.
 ```
 docker run -d \